streamaserver/streama/README.md

   - if you prefer different settings, adjust `/grails-app/conf/DataSource.groovy`
 - a folder called "streama" that is located in /data that is owned by tomcat7 (this is where all the files will be stored)
   - if you prefer a different location, you can change that in `/grails-app/conf/Config.groovy` line `155`
-- you need to register for an API-key over at [theMovieDb.org](https://www.themoviedb.org/documentation/api) and enter it in `/grails-app/conf/Config.groovy` line `157`.
-For testing out the app you may use my key that is hardcoded in there, but if you plan on using it, please get your own key, or the guys at theMovieDb.org will get angry with me :P
 - And your preferred IDE to run it all.
 I like IntelliJ for grails-projects.